Skip to main content

 Download updates

 DownloadUpdatesAsync will attempt to download deltas (if available) and re-construct the latest full release.
 If there are no deltas available, or the delta reconstruction fails, the latest full release package will be downloaded instead.
 Note that if an option like AllowVersionDowngrade is specified, the downloaded version might be older than the currently executing version.
+See Targeting a specific version for details, including how to install an exact version.

 Apply updates